JPG is the file extension for JPEG files (Joint Photographic Experts Group, committee of ISO and ITU).

 The only point here is that even JPG Quality 100 is definitely always still JPG, and it is never going to be lossless compression.
 In contrast, lossless means every pixel's data value (color) comes back out of the file exactly the same as what when in - no artifacts.
 That's always a good thing, if quality is a major concern.
 If you have read this far, I assume you are concerned about image quality.

-Speaking on a 1..10 scale (Adobe), JPG Quality 4 might sometimes be "good enough" for some unimportant web page images, especially back in dial-up days.
-We could debate it, but Quality 10 may Not be good enough to archive your prized best pictures, at least not for mine.
+Speaking on a 1..10 scale (Adobe), JPG Quality 5 might sometimes be "good enough" for some unimportant web page images.
+We could debate it, but Quality 9 will print OK, but may Not be good enough to archive your prized best pictures, at least not for mine.
 At bare minimum, for your good stuff, 1) you should always use a high value of JPG Quality, if not 10, at least 9.
+My notion is that a High Quality JPG is maybe 1/4 to 1/3 of uncompressed size.
+And 10% of uncompressed size is usually a usable decent copy.
 And 2) you should minimize any occurrence of additional Saves as JPG (each Save compresses again, and losses accumulate).
 When emailing pictures of the kids to Grandma, sure, resample a small copy for video, and JPG 8 is good enough for email.
-That is an expendable copy, but archives should be the good stuff.
+That is an expendable copy, but your master archive copy should be the good stuff.

 And then third, when if any further need to edit it again comes up (resample size, whatever, anything requiring another Save As JPG), discard this second JPG (as an expendable copy), and start over from your better archived master you kept.
 Avoid using any image saved repeated times as JPG.
 JPG is lossy, which means we do not get back the same quality we put in.
 There are more losses every time it is saved as JPG.
 With lossless formats (PNG or TIF LZW), it does not matter if you save a jillion times.
 But it matters if saving to JPG.
 An extra unthinking save as JPG is never a good plan.
 And if it overwrites your only original copy, it is a terrible plan, you can never get it back.